innobead/huber/README.md

 > `Huber is a (new) tool for easy installation of dev/ops CLI tools directly from GitHub.
 No more trawling the releases pages!` introduced by [Coffee and Cloud Native - 88](https://www.youtube.com/watch?v=LgA6hpKdncw)

-- Manages released artifacts from github, and decide which version as the current to use
+- Manages released artifacts from GitHub, and decide which version as the current to use
-- Manages the default package repository with an awesome package list including popular star github projects (ex: K8s, K3s, cloud-native, etc)
+- Manages the default package repository with an awesome package list including popular star GitHub projects (ex: K8s, K3s, cloud-native, etc)
-- Supports `huber.yaml` in any public/private github repo aware to Huber to manage the described packages
+- Supports `huber.yaml` in any public/private GitHub repo aware to Huber to manage the described packages
 - Supports secure protocols (`SSH`/`HTTPS`) for github communication
 - Supports cross platforms
   - Linux x86_64/amd64